 - ½ teaspoon baking soda

 - 1 cup old fashioned oats not quick or instant

 - ¾ cup white chocolate chips

 - Preheat oven to 350 degrees with the rack in the center.
 Prepare two baking sheets by lining them with parchment paper or spraying with non-stick spray.

 - Beat the butter, sugars, and egg in a large bowl using an electric mixer, on medium, about 3-5 minutes, until smooth and slightly fluffy.

 - In a separate bowl, combine the flour, baking soda, baking powder, and salt and mix thoroughly.
 Add to the butter & sugar mixture one cup at a time, blending on low.
 Stir just until the dry ingredients are mixed in, being careful not to over mix.
-Add the oats, white chocolate chips, and dried cranberries on mix on low until just combined.
-The dough will seem slightly crumbly, but should hold its shape when scooped.
+Add the oats, white chocolate chips, and dried cranberries and mix on low until just combined.

 - Scoop dough by tablespoon-sized scoops and place on preparing baking sheets about 2 inches apart.
 Press the cookie dough down slightly to flatten into discs.
 (If you prefer very thick, rounded cookies, you can skip the flattening step!)

 - Bake for 10-12 minutes until golden brown on the edges.
 Cool on wire rack.
 Cookies will stay fresh, tightly covered, for about 3 days at room temperature.